MS Access User Permissions- How to Manage User Permissions in Access Database?

 Delete Data View and delete data, but not change or insert data.
 Tables and queries.

-How To Manage User Permission In Access Database?
+How to Manage User Permission in Access Database?

-• Choose Tools>Security> User And Group Permissions option, This will open the dialog box of User And Group Permissions.
+• Choose Tools>Security> User And Group Permissions option.
+This will open the dialog box of User And Group Permissions.

 • Switch to the Change Owner tab.
-Here you can see who is the current owner of the database and all its objects.
+Here you can see who the current owner of the database is and all its objects.
 Go to the Permissions tab and take a look over the name of the database workgroup or users to which permissions are assigned.
 From the appearing list of user/group names, you have to select the Admin group.

 Manage User Permission In Access Database 1